Barroqueiro/sarif-orchestrator/docs/Usage.md

 Arguments:

 - Path to scan

-Note: Dependency Check is only built on docker using the linux/amd64 architecture, this means that when running this image on other host OS it can have unexpected bahviour even when casting the platform to linux/amd64.
+Note: Dependency Check is only built on docker using the linux/amd64 architecture, this means that when running this image on an host with a different OS, the image can have unexpected bahviour even when casting the platform to linux/amd64.

 ### Dockle

-Scans Docker images for bad practices
+Scans Docker images for bad practices.

 Arguments:

 - Image to be scanned

 ### EsLint

-Scans JavaScript files for problems
+Scans JavaScript files for problems.

 Arguments:

 - File(s) to be scanned (Glob patterns can be passed as arguments (p.e 'lib/**'))

 Note: EsLint will not work without a configuration file by default, one is present within the `config` folder and can be altered for necessities

 ### Flake8

-Checks style conventions and code complexity in python files
+Checks style conventions and code complexity in python files.

 Arguments:

 - Path to be scanned

 ### GitLeaks

-Detects hardcoded secrets in git repositories
+Detects hardcoded secrets in git repositories.

 Arguments:

 - Path to be scanned

 ### Grype

-Vulnerability scanner for containers and filesystems
+Vulnerability scanner for containers and filesystems.

 Arguments:

 - Image to be scanned

 ### Hadolint

-Scans docker images for bad practices and performs shell linting
+Scans docker images for bad practices and performs shell linting.

 Arguments:

-    - Docker file to be analysed
+- Dockerfile to be analysed

 ### Horusec

-Collection of tools for SAST and SCA analysis for different languages
+Collection of tools for SAST and SCA analysis for different languages.

 Arguments:

 - Path to be scanned

 ### Semgrep

-Code scanning for different linguages
+Code scanning for different linguages.

 Arguments:

 - Path to be scanned

+Note: Semgrep is only built on docker using the linux/amd64 architecture, no such problems as Dependency Check were found when forcing the platform but unexpected bahviour can happen.

 ### Trivy

-Multi-purpose scanner (Images, filesystems, git repositories)
+Multi-purpose scanner (Images, filesystems, git repositories).

 Arguments:

 - Image to be scanned (or path to be scanned depending on the option selected)

 ### Zap

-Dynamic scanner for web applications
+Dynamic scanner for web applications.

 Arguments:

 - Target to be scanned

 Note: Zap offers a great deal of costumization and complexity when testing, this tool only functions with a configuration file already present within the `config` folder.
 The one present is configured for a normal active scan but can be adapted for the user needs without altering the reporting section as the SARIF reporting depends on that section

 ## Example

-The following configuration file provides the steps for a 3 tool scan (Dockle, Hadolint and Trivy), here hadolint is configured with the scan option and takes as arguments the Dockerfile to be analysed, dockle is configured much of the same way but this time taking as argument the image it is going to scan and a custom argument to ensure the tool times out after 600 seconds, finally Trivy is configured to run a scan on the same image and this execution depends on Dockle, meaning once Dockle is finished Trivy is launched.
+The following configuration file provides the steps for a 3 tool scan (`Dockle`, `Hadolint` and `Trivy`), here `Hadolint` is configured with the scan option and takes as arguments the Dockerfile to be analysed (This Dockerfile is present within the root of the input folder), `Dockle` is configured much of the same way but this time taking as argument the image it is going to scan and a custom argument to ensure the tool times out after 600 seconds, finally `Trivy` is configured to run a scan on the same image and this execution depends on `Dockle`, meaning once `Dockle` is finished `Trivy` is launched.

 ```
 [[runs]]

 tool = "hadolint"
 option = "scan"
-args = ["Security-Pipeline-Testing/Dockerfile"]
+args = ["Dockerfile"]

 [[runs]]

 tool = "dockle"
 option = "scan"
-args = ["bioinformaticsua/catalogue:Test"]
+args = ["test-image:Test"]
 custom_args = "--timeout 600s"

 [[runs]]

 tool = "trivy"
 option = "image"
-args = ["bioinformaticsua/catalogue:Test"]
+args = ["test-image:Test"]
 depends_on= ["dockle"]
 ```

+## TL;DR

+This orchestrator needs 3 directories to be shared with, a config, a input and output directories, the configuration is based upon a toml file present within the `config` folder and execution is made using docker-compose.
+Ignoring vulnerabilities is possible by hash and by Id.